Mury12/mm-ws/README.md

 `app/routers/services.php` :

-The `MMWS\Model\Endpoint` component is very important.
+The `MMWS\Handler\Endpoint` component is very important.
 It is responsible for every page/data rendering in the webservice, altough, it will need basically 2 functions:

 ```php